Equipping Minds Cognitive Development Program

 2. 15 minutes: Maintaining Brains Everyday Primitive Reflex Exercises for 6 weeks.
 We also recommend the book The Symphony of Reflexes.
 QRI treatment is available at the office in Frankfort, KY.

 3. 60 minutes: Sound Therapy strengthens the auditory system.
-It should be worn during the cognitive exercises and while reading, relaxing, swinging, or while sleeping.
+It should be worn during cognitive exercises, reading, relaxing, swinging, or sleeping.
 Purchase from the Equipping Minds SHOP.

 4. 10 minutes: EyeCanLearn for additional vision exercises if needed.